 1. “Doubtless” seems an odd translation for the word Πάντως, , since the typical use of Πάντως as a word or prefix would mean something like “all.”
 The term Παντοκράτωρ is the LXX translation for YHWH Sabaoth and El Shaddai, as well as a term used in the book of Revelation often.
 It is often translated “the almighty.”
 So, how does a word that can become “all” as a prefix translate into “doubtless” here?
 “Doubtless” is one way of expressing the phrase “by all means.”
 I could be tempted to make it "unanimously," but that may miss the point.
 In some ways, I think it may be connected to the term, "Amen" (truly).
 "Amen" is the word one can claim for one's own thought; "doubtless/surely/by all means" may be the best one can say with certainty about other people's thoughts.
 To see where I am going with this, see v.
 24, n.1 below.

-3. Jesus calls this phrase a parable (παραβολὴν), thus confirming my ongoing suspicion that we have very little idea what the word ‘parable’ actually meant to 1stcentury folk.
+3. Jesus calls this phrase a parable (παραβολὴν), thus confirming my ongoing suspicion that I have very little idea what the word ‘parable’ truly meant to first century folk.
 This phrase would not fit any modern definition of a ‘parable.’
 I think here it simply points to a ‘familiar saying.’

 4. But, if Jesus is ‘quoting’ a ‘parable,’ where does the quote end?
 One would think that the familiar phrase would be the brief, “Physician, heal thyself!”
-(I actually had a college roommate say that to a dying aloe plant once.
+(My college roommate said that to a dying aloe plant once.
 Think about it.)
 However, in the next sentence, Jesus continues to put words in the crowd’s mouth.
 So, perhaps the familiar ‘parable’ contains both parts of this verse, not just the first phrase.

 5. This is quite an assumption on Jesus’ part.
 Is this what they are truly thinking?
 We can’t know because all we have is the story.
 In the story, this is the motive that Jesus ascribes to them.
-And, in the story, however, their approval very quickly turns very ugly.
-That’s why I think the reference to Jesus as Joseph’s son was a provocative attempt to domesticate Jesus and make him Nazareth’s own prophet and to set Nazareth apart as special recipient of his work.
+And, in the story their approval very quickly turns very ugly.
+That’s why I think the reference to Jesus as Joseph’s son was a provocative attempt to domesticate Jesus, make him Nazareth’s own prophet, and set Nazareth apart as special recipient of his work.

 6. I translate πατρίδι as ‘fatherland’ because of the obvious reference to father in it.
 My only hesitation is that Nazareth is a smallish town, so the word ‘fatherland’ as one normally uses it may be too big to fit.
 Many translations go with ‘city.’
 I think that's too big also and that it misses the familial connection.
 Of course, we cannot translated it "birthplace," because of the census trip to Bethlehem, but I think the term evokes a feeling of "the place where you belong."
-I think it is more evidence that the crowd expected Nazareth to benefit by a special relationship to Jesus.
+When this story began, I found it touching that Luke described Nazareth as the place where Jesus was nurtured, and where Jesus developed habits like attending synagogue on the Sabbath.
+That special relationship between Jesus and Nazareth now seems to be negative, as if they have a sense of entitlement from it.
+Again, I think this parallels the ongoing conversation in the Hebrew Bible over what it means to be called, or elected.
+Does that mean one is entitled to special privileges or does it mean that one will be an instrument of God's work, whether it costs or benefits oneself?

 24 εἶπεν δέ, Ἀμὴν λέγω ὑμῖν ὅτι οὐδεὶς προφήτης δεκτός ἐστιν ἐν τῇ πατρίδι